 Paco had never really had any health problems but in late September or early October of 2010 I noticed that his eyes looked strange.
 For the first time ever I was seeing the whites of his eyes, mostly in the front corners.
 I also thought I could see glimpses of the third eyelid.
 Basically, I did not know what I was seeing, but his eyes looked different.
 It was most noticeable when he was leaning forward and chewing – I first noticed it when he was chewing on a stick that I was holding in front of him near the ground.

 I did not think too much of this development at first, but after a few weeks I mentioned it to my friends at Rabbit Wranglers and they encouraged me to take Paco to the vet.
-Paco had always been seen by Tom Wiles at Pittsburgh Spay and Vaccination Clinic, but this time I took him to see Robert Wagner at VCA Fox Chapel Animal Hospital.
+Paco had always been seen by Dr. Tom Wiles at Pittsburgh Spay and Vaccination Clinic, but this time I took him to see Dr. Robert Wagner.

 On October 21, 2010 Dr. Wagner took an x-ray of Paco’s chest and immediately informed me that Paco had thymoma.
 A huge tumor was filling his chest, taking up so much space that it was causing his eyes to bulge.
 I was told that treatment options included radiation, surgery, and chemotherapy, but that the outlook really wasn’t good.
 I took Paco home, devastated, and set about trying to figure out what to do.
 It was a horrible time because I had to act quickly, there was no concrete information available, and I had to balance all kinds of important issues such as what I wanted, what was fair to Paco, how much money I could spend, and so on.